lasersquad0/Erastosthen/README.md

 That idea allows us to create even more 'compressed' format of storing such numbers. **.bindiffvar** format uses 'variable length' coding to store difference between two consequitive primes numbers. it makes file with primes numbers 10 times smaller size than txt format.

-To specify file format use predefined names: txt, txtdiff, bindiff, bindiffvar as the first argument (filetype) of either 'o' or 's' option.
+To specify file format use predefined names: txt, txtdiff, bindiff, bindiffvar as the first argument (<outfiletype>) of 'o' and 's' options.

 ## Start and Length
 Second and third arguments define START and LENGTH range parameters for generating primes.
 You can use factor modificators (case insensitive) to make it more convenient to define range.
 B - bytes

+K - kilobytes

 M - megabytes